 - The '90s was this for Two Thousand AD.
 With crap like Chronos Carnival, Zippy Couriers and Medevac 318, the comic went through a down period until the debut of strips like Nikolai Dante and Sinister Dexter.

 - Sabrina the Teenage Witch from the early 90s to late 2000s.
 The first noticeable thing was Sabrina temporarily being changed from being a witch amongst humans to a witch living amongst supernatural creatures.
 They also changed her hair from having white bobbed hair to it being long and blond.
 Next were the changes made due to the popularity of the TV series: Sabrina got a last name, her aunts look more normal, and Salem got a complete overhaul (he could talk, his fur changed from red to black, and he Was Once a Man).
-Not soon after that the manga was given an ugly, "manga" redesign that turned off fans even though the storyline is arguably one of the best the comic has had and they returned Sabrina to having short hair.
+Not soon after that the comic was given an ugly, "manga" redesign that turned off fans, even though the storyline is arguably one of the best the comic has had and they returned Sabrina to having short hair.
 After its cancellation Sabrina has only appeared in Archie Comics cameos within the last few years.
-With Afterlife With Archie and the 2014 reboot it seems the Dork Age has completely passed
+With Afterlife with Archie and the 2014 reboot it seems the Dork Age has completely passed

 - Though not as severe as most examples, IDW's G1 Transformers continuity suffered through a rather lengthy and divisive Dork Age:

 - It started with the out-of-nowhere, publisher favored event All Hail Megatron, which completely derailed previous head-writer Simon Furman's epic Myth Arc and caused a mass of Continuity Snarl and Plot Holes in it's attempt to make the IDW continuity more like the original series.